Coping with feeling rejected by Mr Unavailable’s & Assclowns – Part Three

 You are trying to fit a square peg into a round hole.

 4) Start determining your own worth.
-If you have to force someone to ‘attempt’ to recognise your value and they have already opted out, whilst it may take you some time to process things, and overcome the dent to your ego, it’s better to process his behaviour and draw the a conclusion that allows you to move on.
+If you have to force someone to ‘attempt’ to recognise your value and they have already opted out, while it may take you some time to process things, and overcome the dent to your ego, it’s better to process his behaviour and draw the a conclusion that allows you to move on.

 The fact that he doesn’t recognise your value and has chosen to opt out (many of them were never in in the first place) is an ENORMOUS RED FLAG.